ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

 as I had some experience with its features and capabilities.
 The [existing Haskell bindings](https://hackage.haskell.org/packages/search?terms=magick) were rather lacking, so I opted to simply call `magick` as an external process.
-While this mostly worked, it was always a pain to get it to install and link correctly across platforms, and the performance was surprisingly bad for larger images.
+While this mostly worked, it was always a pain to get it installed and linked correctly across platforms, and the performance was surprisingly bad for larger images.

 Another obvious choice might be OpenCV, but I had some bad memories of using it at university